izzyreal/vmpc-docs/vmpc_specific_settings.rst

 There are rumours this mapping stems from `General MIDI <https://en.wikipedia.org/wiki/General_MIDI#Percussion>`_.

-Whatever its origins, it causes confusion the moment you connect a MIDI keyboard or pad controller to the real MPC2000XL.
-In this scenario, a typical expectation is that adjacent keys or pads on the connected MIDI device trigger adjacent pads on the MPC2000XL.
+Whatever its origins, it causes confusion the moment you connect a MIDI keyboard to the real MPC2000XL.
+In this scenario, a typical expectation is that adjacent keys on the connected MIDI device trigger adjacent pads on the MPC2000XL.
 Instead, pad 1 is triggered by note 37, pad 2 by note 36, pad 3 by note 42, pad 4 by note 82, etc.

-VMPC2000XL defaults to a chromatic mapping: 37, 38, 39, 40 ...
+VMPC2000XL defaults to a chromatic mapping: 35, 36, 37, 38 ...
 95, 96, 97, 98 for pads 1, 2, 3, 4 ...
 61, 62, 63, 64.
 You can verify this is the initial pad mapping in the :code:`SETNGS` tab.
 The :code:`Initial pad mapping` field should be set to :code:`VMPC2000XL` like below:

 .. image:: images/vmpc_specific_settings/initial_pad_mapping.png
    :width: 400 px